History of Ryde 1300 to 2008 In the Context of British Social History

 - 1936 The Commodore Cinema was opened – the largest cinema on the Island

-- 1936 George V died, and was succeeded by Edward VIII who abdicated in October 1936.
+- 1936 King George V died 20th January 1936, and was succeeded by his son who took the title of King Edward VIII, who abdicated in October 1936.
 George VI came to the throne and reined until 1952.

 - 1937 Tolkein published The Hobbit.